 Learn fromprofessional raptor handlershow to properly manage and train birds-of-prey in public education, rehabilitation, and falconry.
-Only $30 per class!
+Only $40 donation per class!

-Raptor Management and Falconry Seminar: The Seminar offers an indepth study of raptor husbandry, medical management in rehabilitation, handling and training birds for falconry and/or public education.
+Raptor Management and Falconry Seminar: The Seminar offers a indepth study of the basics of raptor husbandry, medical management in rehabilitation, handling and training birds for falconry and/or public education.
 Modern and traditional falconry techniques are taught.
 The Seminar is open to wildlife specialists, zoo and nature center handlers, and current or aspiring falconers and rehabilitators.
 This Seminar is recognized for 35 hours towards continuing education required by many centers and zoos, and 20 hours towards a raptor rehabilitation permit.
-Northern IL University Vet School students can receive college credits!
-If you're a student at another college, ask your Dean/Instructor if this seminar will earn credits for you.
+If you're a student at Northern IL University or another college, ask your Dean/Instructor if this seminar will earn credits for you.

 Structure: Sessions are held at SOAR from 10am to 5pm, one Saturday a month.
 Each session focuses on a specific topic, and offers easy learning in a relaxed and friendly atmosphere.
-Instructional aides are employed - videos, hands-on practice, topic outlines and hand-outs, self-tests, books, etc. Ample parking, casual attire (weather appropriate), coffee or soft drinks provided - bring your lunch.
-Please bring a notebook and pen.
+Instructional aides are employed - videos, hands-on practice, topic outlines and hand-outs, self-tests, books, etc. Ample parking, casual attire (weather appropriate), coffee or soft drinks provided.
+Bring your lunch(microwave and refrigerator available) and a notebook and pen.
+Our classroom is air-conditioned/heated.
 Each student will have the opportunity to handle raptors under the direct supervision of instructors during sessions 2 through 5 (Seminar #1 attendance, and a signed hold-harmless waiver, is mandatory).

 Your Hosts and Instructors: George and Bernadette (Berni) Richter are state and federally licensed master falconers, raptor banders, breeders, rehabilitators, educators, and founders of SOAR.
 Collectively, both have over 60 years experience with a variety of raptor species, and have been hosting and teaching the Seminar program since 1988.
 Other experienced falconers and interns contribute often to the seminars as assistant instructors.
 Completion Certificates: Students who attend all five Seminar sessions will receive a frameable completion certificate.
 Previous Seminar students who've missed one or more sessions may attend those sessions in a future Seminar to obtain their certificate.

-Enroll By Mail: To enroll for sessions of your choice, or all five, print and return the enrollment form (click the 'W' in the YELLOW BOX at the top of this page) with the class fee ($30 per class).
+Enroll By Mail: To enroll for sessions of your choice, or all five, print out and return the SEMINAR ENROLLMENT FORM on the next page with the class donation ($40 per class).
 You will receive enrollment confirmation and driving directions to SOAR by e-mail before the seminar begins.We highly recommend that aspiring falconers attend all five sessions.
-Registration will be closed when we reach 30 registrations.
+Registration will be closed when we reach 40 registrations or by the date above.
 Don't delay!
 We fill up fast!
 Enroll today!

 Still have questions?
 Feel free to contact SOAR by e-mail please.
 (Must be at least 14 years old.
 Persons younger than 16 must be accompanied by an adult.
 Anyone having objections to hunting, or keeping animals/birds in captivity, should not attend these seminars.
 SOAR reserves the right to refuse registrations.
 Photos, videos, or audio recordings are not allowed without permission.
 No refunds for missed classes.)